 Yet a blog is a lot of moving parts and if you don’t know what parts to focus on, it can turn into a complicated mess really fast.

-I have started up several blogs and the initial investment is not that big, yet it can have huge returns.
+I have started up several blogs and the initial investment is not that big so it is a great side job to work on when you are not yet ready to quit your full time job.

 Where to Start your Blogging Adventure